-Yep, we are making a brandy drink on National Margarita Day, mostly because we have already done the classic Margarita, the Mezcalita and the Holiday Margarita variations.
+Yep, we are making a brandy drink on National Margarita Day, mostly because we have already done the classic Margarita, the Mezcalita, Californian, Key Lime Curd and Holiday variations and even a Spicy Schatzi-Rita.
 Sure, there are hundreds of riffs on the base drink and we could have done yet another of those, but I am a noted contrarian so I am going to go my own way.
-As opposed to the Señor Frog’s flavor of the week, the Brandy Daisy is an old drink, making its first appearance in the appendix of the 1876 update to Jerry Thomas’ classic “How To Mix Drinks”.
-More correctly, the Daisy is a class of drinks, like a sour, a fizz or a buck; it is just a base recipe where the spirit is interchangeable.
+As opposed to the Señor Frog’s flavor of the week, the Brandy Daisy is an old drink, making its first appearance in the appendix of the 1876 update to Jerry Thomas’ classic “How To Mix Drinks“.
+More correctly stated, the Daisy is not cocktail but a class of drinks, like a sour, a fizz or a buck; just a base recipe where the spirit is interchangeable.
 Thomas listed four variations using brandy, whiskery, gin and rum, but you can expand your horizons and swap anything else in there you like as many would do later.

 Grab your tins and pop in 2 ounces of brandy, I chose Dunill XO; a barspoon of Jamaican rum, I chose Doctor Bird; 1/4 ounce of Cointreau, 1/4 ounce of simple syrup and 3/4 of an ounce of fresh squeezed lemon juice.
 Add some ice and give it a good shake to the beat of “Little Goodbyes” by SheDaisy, cause when is the last time you thought about them?
 When well mixed strain into a chilled coupe rimmed with sugar and top with soda water.
 Garnish with a dehydrated lemon wheel and call it a day.